AntonSimen06/quantum-kernel-cirq/README.md

-# quantum-kernel-cirq
+# A kernel-based quantum classifier with Cirq

-A kernel-based quantum classifier with Cirq
+Creating a python class for high-level programming for kernel-based quantum classifier using Cirq, a quantum SDK from Google.